athalau/DEDWatchdog/README.md

 This is by no means a bug in Falcon BMS but either a bug in the DEDHub application or the Firmware on the USB device.

 ## PARTIAL WORKAROUND
-It's partial because you need to click the rescan button for whatever reason, even if you reset the port.
-The Watchdog and client script will get you rid of the clickdance for the Exception messages and manual restart of stuff.
+Using the Watchdog client/server scripts will help to limit the clickdance - i.e. close the info popup and exception error window, replug the USB cable, and restarting the DEDHub software.
+It's partial only, because you still need to click the rescan button in the DEDHub.
+For whatever reason, even if you reset the USB port and restart the DEDHub, a rescan seems not to get triggered automagically by the DEDHub.

+I created a Windows powershell based Watchdog daemon and a client script.
+Both communicate over a named pipe so that the watchdog client can run unprivileged and notify the watchdog daemon (running privileged) to restart the USB device.
+This is achived by sending the magic string "RestartDED" from the client to the server.
+Every other string is ignored by the watchdog daemon.
+After the magic string is send, the watchdog client then restarts the DEDHub application.

+I used Powershell because it should be available on every Windows client running Falcon BMS.
+I have very limited knowledge in Windows Powershell, so don't expect fancy or even beautyful code compliant to any paradigm :).
+I split it into two scripts because I like the idea of least privilege.
+The only thing that is needed to be done as real Administrator is the reset of the USB port/device. it could have been done in one script that just does everything.
+But this would have been ended up running the DEDHub with Administrator privileges.
+### Watchdog Daemon - DED_watchdog_server.ps1

+#### Prerequesite
 **Note:** the Watchdog needs an additional .exe from here: https://www.uwe-sieber.de/misc_tools_e.html (RestartUsbPort V1.2.1 - Restarts a USB port)

 It's full path is configured in the `$USBResetCmd` variable.
 You need to modify it to your needs.
 Drto. for the USD ID of your DED.
 It may be different from mine.

-`RestartUsbPort.exe` is needed, because the powershell build-in pnputil /restart-device mechanic seems to be unreliable for this task.
+`RestartUsbPort.exe` is needed, because the Powershell build-in `pnputil /restart-device` mechanic seems to be unreliable for this task.
 It works the first time you execute, but then it refuses to reset again because it insists on rebooting to take effect.
-Uwe Sieber developed several useful tools, especially USB stuff.
-I can recommend taking a look at his old-school software repo.
+YMMV.
+Uwe Sieber, the author of RestatUsbPort, developed several useful tools.
+I recommend taking a look at his old-school software repo.

-Back to topic:
-I created a Windows powershell based Watchdog daemon and a Client script.
-Both communicate over a named pipe so that the unrpivileged Client can notify the privileged Watchdog to restart the USB device with a "magic string".
+#### ExecutionPolicy switch

-Default setting in windows for running powershell scripts seems to be: disabled.
-Hence, an error would be thrown if you simply execute this in a powershell or as an argument like `powershell.exe -ExecutionPolicy Bypass <...>`.
-This temporary bypasses the restriction parameter for excactly this call.
+Default setting in windows for running powershell scripts seems to be: *disabled*.
+Hence, an error would be thrown if you simply execute this in a powershell like `powershell.exe <scriptname>`.
+If an error messages appears telling you, taht the execution of scripts is not allowed, you need to pass the `ExecutionPolicy` switch with the value `Bypass` on the command line., i.e. `powershell.exe -ExecutionPolicy Bypass <other options>... <script>`.
+This temporary bypasses the restriction to execute Powershell scripts for excactly this single call.
 This does not change your default setting, but lets you execute the script in question.

-I used Powershell because it should be available on every Windows client running Falcon BMS.
-I have very limited knowledge in Windows Powershell, so don't expect fancy or even beautyful code compliant to any paradigm :).
-I split it into two scripts because I like the idea of least privilege.
-The only thing that is needed to be done as real Administrator is the reset of the USB port/device.
-This is the job of the Watchdog, code as follows (poor mens documentation see code).
+See https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies for more information.

-Recap: Save the code above to a file named DEDWatchdog.ps1, create a shortcut next to it, edit the shortcut properties Target to be *powershell.exe -noexit -ExecutionPolicy Bypass -file  <path_to_DEDWatchdog.ps1>*, right click "Run As Administrator" or tick the "run as administrator" checkbox in the properties of the shortcut.
-Double clickk the shortcut, and the Watchdog runs until you close it:
+Create a shortcut pointing to `DED_watchdog_server.ps1`, edit `Properties` > `Target` to be `powershell.exe -noexit -ExecutionPolicy Bypass -file  <path_to_DEDWatchdog.ps1>`, and tick the "run as administrator" checkbox in the properties of the shortcut.
+To run as Administrator, you can alternatively right-click on the shortcut and select "Run As Administrator" manually.
+The watchdog server runs forever until you close the powersehll window it launched:

 ![7dae97fa-8961-475c-94ac-8e9dd5fcdcf8-grafik.png](https://i.imgur.com/1KNH0HE.png)

+### Watchdog Client - DED_watchdog_client.ps1
 The client part can and should be run in a powerswhell launched with your user, i.e. the one you are using to normally launch Falcon, DEDHub etc..
 Save the code to DEDWatchdogClient.ps1, create a Shortcut to the script so you can launch it with a double click.

 The client script does the following: